Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: Introduction

-Before including defects, we compared our numerical results of the electronic structure and magnetic properties of defect-free SFMO with previous theoretical \cite{Ogale1999apl, Solovyev2002prb, Munoz-Garcia2011,Stoeffler2005jpcm,Erten2011prl, Erten2013prb, Reyes2016jpcc} and experimental studies as a first validation step.
-Experiments on SFMO included numerous methods like photoemission spectroscopy (PES) \cite{Saitoh2002PRB,Kang2002prb,Kim2003jkps}, M\"ossbauer spectroscopy \cite{Sarma2000ssc, Linden2000apl}, neutron scattering \cite{Kapusta2002jmmm,Garca-Landa1999,Moritomo2000jpsj} or x-ray absorption spectroscopy (XAS) and x-ray magnetic circular dichroism (XMCD) measurements \cite{Ray2001prl,Besse2002epl,Kuepper2004pssa,Koide2014jpcser}.
-Since the XAS and XMCD spectroscopy is very sensitive to the electronic structure and the local environment, fitting calculated spectra to the available experimental results can provide important information about the chemical composition, the ionic valency and the degree of electronic correlations in the system.
+Double perovskites $A_2BB^{\prime}$O$_6$ ($A$ = alkaline earth or rare earth metal atoms and $BB^{\prime}$ = heterovalent transition metal atoms such as $B$ = Fe, Cr, Mn, Co, Ni; $B^{\prime}$ = Mo, Re, W) often demonstrate intrinsically complex magnetic structures and a wide variety of physical properties (see \cite{Serrate2007jpcm} for a review article on these materials).
+In order to understand the complex properties, experiments on SFMO included numerous methods like photoemission spectroscopy (PES) \cite{Saitoh2002PRB,Kang2002prb,Kim2003jkps}, M\"ossbauer spectroscopy \cite{Sarma2000ssc, Linden2000apl}, neutron scattering \cite{Kapusta2002jmmm,Garca-Landa1999,Moritomo2000jpsj}, x-ray absorption spectroscopy (XAS), and x-ray magnetic circular dichroism (XMCD) measurements \cite{Besse2002epl,Kuepper2004pssa,Koide2014jpcser}.
+Since the XAS and XMCD spectroscopy is very sensitive to the electronic structure and the local environment, comparing calculated spectra to the available experimental results can provide important information about the chemical composition, the ionic valency, and the degree of electronic correlations in the system.
 Thus, we simulated the XAS and XMCD spectra with our method and found a better agreement than previous density functional calculations \cite{Kanchana2007prb}.
-Our results indicate as well a mixed valency of the Fe ion (Fe$^{2+}$ or Fe$^{3+}$) observed by experiments \cite{Linden2000apl, Kapusta2002jmmm, Besse2002epl, Kuepper2004pssa}, but we can also follow from our study that the mixed valency might be mainly caused by oxygen vacancies.
+Our results indicate as well a mixed valency of the Fe ion (Fe$^{2+}$ or Fe$^{3+}$) observed by experiments \cite{Linden2000apl, Kapusta2002jmmm, Besse2002epl, Kuepper2004pssa}, but we can also conclude from our study that the mixed valency is mainly caused by oxygen vacancies.

-In contrast to some previous theoretical studies \cite{Saitoh2002PRB, Solovyev2002prb}, we obtained half-metallic SFMO only if electron correlation effects were considered -- in accordance with \cite{Stoeffler2006jpcm, Munoz-Garcia2011, Reyes2016jpcc}.
-Within the adapted experimental lattice structure \cite{Burzo2011}, the expected FiM state of SFMO was the stable magnetic ground state as long as the electronic structure showed half-metallicity.
-We traced the gradual transition from strong band magnetism in metallic SFMO to the ferrimagnetism in half-metallic SFMO and the corresponding critical temperatures by varying the electronic correlation parameter $U_\text{eff}$.
-Finally, we modeled point defects up to \SI{15}{\percent} and \SI{10}{\percent} for ASD and oxygen vacancies.
-The calculated magnetic moments and $\Tc$ showed significant variations in good agreement with available comparable studies but were also strongly depending on the correct description of the underlying electronic structure.